Al-Attar Mosque: Construction

 There are two main architects attributed to the construction of the mosque whose names are inscribed within the building.
 One is Abu Bakr ibn al-Basis, a well known architect of the time, and the other is Muhammad ibn Ibrahim, an unknown architect who is written to have been responsible for the main eastern portal and minbar.
 The inscription, a line of naskh script, reads:

+"In the name of God the Merciful, the Compassionate, this blessed door and the minbar are the work of master Muhammad ibn Ibrahim the architect, in the year seven hundred and fifty-one."
+[1350 CE].

 Another inscription, located 2 m above the ground in the bay of the main portal, also in naskh script, reads:

-"On the date of the first tenth of Rabi al-awwal of the year eight hundred and twenty-one [April 8-17, 1418], the royal edict of Sultan al-Malik al-Muayyad Abu al-Nasr Shaykh arrived which decreed that nothing should be levied from the inhabitants of the waqf of Jami al-Attar by the inspectors; that there should be no auctions and no injustices; that the requests of those praying may be granted.
+"On the date of the first tenth of Rabi al-awwal of the year eight hundred and twenty-one [April 8–17, 1418], the royal edict of Sultan al-Malik al-Muayyad Abu al-Nasr Shaykh arrived which decreed that nothing should be levied from the inhabitants of the waqf of Jami al-Attar by the inspectors; that there should be no auctions and no injustices; that the requests of those praying may be granted.
 Those who comply would be compensated, and those who oppose would draw upon themselves the anger of God and the maledictions of all angels and all men.
 Amen."

 The construction of the mosque is broken up into three distinct sections that occurred at three different times.
 The oldest section of the mosque is the southern section, the northern section was constructed in a second phase, and then finally a third phase consisted of adding the ablution room, vestibule, and the adjoining eastern room.

 A third inscription is on a muqarnas decoration above the lintel of a door on the western side of the mosque.
 Written in a primitive script, it reads:

 "This is the work of Abu Bakr ibn al-Basis, may God have mercy on him."